Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version2/PLAY Screen Completed/README.md

 # What am I working on?

-After fixing bugs in my program, I am going to be releasing Version 2!
+After adding sound effects, I am going to be releasing Version 2!